laurentperrinet/laurentperrinet.github.io/content/publication/mansour-18-vss/index.md

----
-abstract: 'It is still not fully understood how visual system integrates motion energy across different spatial and temporal frequencies to build a coherent percept of the global motion under the complex, noisy naturalistic conditions.
+---abstract: 'It is still not fully understood how visual system integrates motion energy across different spatial and temporal frequencies to build a coherent percept of the global motion under the complex, noisy naturalistic conditions.
 We addressed this question by manipulating local speed variability distribution (i. e. speed